-The wait is over: you’re in!
-The world’s biggest and best half marathon returns to the North East on 11 September 2022, and you’re going to be part of it.
+The wait is over and, if you’re reading this, it’s likely that you’re in!
+The world’s biggest and best half marathon is back on 10 September 2023, and you’re going to be part of it.
 Huge congratulations, we’re thrilled you’re joining us!

 However you’re feeling – elated, shocked or even mildly terrified – we’re here for you with help and advice, from the early stages of your training to race day itself.
 And that support starts right here, right now.

 So, what to do first?
 Well, before you even lace up your trainers, why not tell the world what you’re doing?
 Announce your ballot result on social media (if you haven’t already) using the hashtag #GreatNorthRun and be part of the buzz as thousands of others do the same, sharing their goals and their first sweaty post-training run selfies.